marderlab/STG-database-project/README.md

 allowed to upload files or enter new experiments.
 Email the administrator to ask for this activation; a link to send the administrator an email is on the homepage.

-Once you have followed this procedure and have an activated account, you may log in and enter experiments.
+Once you have followed this procedure and have an activated account, you can log in and enter experiments.
 Basic details about accounts such as user info and password can be edited by following links from the home page once signed in.